Surfing

 Three major subdivisions within stand-up surfing are stand-up paddling, long boarding and short boarding with several major differences including the board design and length, the riding style and the kind of wave that is ridden.

 In tow-in surfing (most often, but not exclusively, associated with big wave surfing), a motorized water vehicle such as a personal watercraft, tows the surfer into the wave front, helping the surfer match a large wave's speed, which is generally a higher speed than a self-propelled surfer can produce.
 Surfing-related sports such as paddle boarding and sea kayaking that are self-propelled by hand paddles do not require waves, and other derivative sports such as kite surfing and windsurfing rely primarily on wind for power, yet all of these platforms may also be used to ride waves.
-Recently with the use of V-drive boats, Wakesurfing, in which one surfs on the wake of a boat, has emerged.
-As of 2013, the Guinness Book of World Records recognized a 86 ft wave ride by Garrett McNamara at Nazaré, Portugal as the largest wave ever surfed.
+Recently with the use of V-drive boats, wakesurfing, in which one surfs on the wake of a boat, has emerged.
+As of 2023, the Guinness Book of World Records recognized a 86 ft wave ride by Sebastian Steudtner in Nazaré, Portugal, as the largest wave ever surfed.

 During the winter season in the northern hemisphere, the North Shore of Oahu, the third-largest island of Hawaii, is known for having some of the best waves in the world.
 Surfers from around the world flock to breaks like Backdoor, Waimea Bay, and Pipeline.
 However, there are still many popular surf spots around the world: Teahupo'o, located off the coast of Tahiti; Mavericks, California, United States; Cloudbreak, Tavarua Island, Fiji; Superbank, Gold Coast, Australia.

-In 2016 surfing was added by the International Olympic Committee (IOC) as an Olympic sport to begin at the 2020 Summer Olympics in Japan.
+In 2016, surfing was added by the International Olympic Committee (IOC) as an Olympic sport to begin at the 2020 Summer Olympics in Japan.

 The first gold medalists of the Tokyo 2020 surfing men and women's competitions were, respectively, the Brazilian Ítalo Ferreira and the American from Hawaii, Carissa Moore.